alisw/AliPhysics/MUON/READMEmchda.txt

 Then the SHUTTLE process the ASCII files and store the result on the OCDB (Keyword=PEDESTALS) Only configuration files corresponding to a change of the Muon Tracker configuration are written in the FXS (Keyword=CONFIG).

-\subsection da_ss2 Electronics gain

-In order to perform the required spatial resolution or the tracking chambers (~ 100 microns), we need to calibrate the gain of each channel.
-The gain is computed using dedicated runs where a signal (DAC) is send to the chambers FEE.

-The typical ECS sequence for calibration is :

-- Switch ON the electronics LV
-- Boot the CROCUS
-- Configuration
-- Zero suppression OFF
-- Loop of 11 data taking (typically 400 events) each with a different signal (DAC=0-200- 400-800-1200-1600-2000-2500-3000-3500-4000)
-- The DA computes the mean and sigma (it runs in each LDC) for each run
-- At the end of the last run, the DA computes, by using a fitting procedure, linear and parabolic gain parameters, and writes results in one ASCII file per LDC.
-Every ascii files are transferred in the FXS.

-Then the SHUTTLE process the ASCII files and store the result on the OCDB (KEYWORD=GAINS)

 \subsection da_ss3 Occupancy